-June Dudley grew up in the country near the small town of
+June Dudley grew up near the small town of

 and ranching were lived everyday.
 Cowboy lore was not just stories for the artist, but

 everyday life for her family.
 A love of the land comes naturally, and today she owns the ranch

 that has been in her family for over 100 years and is recognized by the State